-A courts will only limit an employee’s entitlement to continuation of these benefits if the employee’s employment contract (which can include an employee’s policies) contains clear and unambiguous language to the contrary.
+A court will only limit an employee’s entitlement to the continuation of these benefits if the employee’s employment contract (which can include an employee’s policies) contains clear and unambiguous language to the contrary.

 Wrongful dismissal litigation involving disputes over entitlements to bonuses, stock options and other forms of variable compensation generally focuses on the specific language used in the employment contract or the stock option or bonus plan.

 Language in a plan referring to the termination of the employee’s employment will be presumed to be referring to a termination in accordance with the law (in other words, that the employee is entitled to be given working notice of dismissal).
 The agreement should not be presumed to provide for an unlawful trigger event (such as dismissal without working notice) absent clear language to the contrary.22Veer v.
 Dover Corporation (Canada), 1999 CanLII 3008 (ONCA) at para.
 14;

 If the employer relies upon a corporate policy, it must prove that the policy actually forms part of the employee’s employment contract.
-The language of the policy must unambiguously alters or removes the employee’s common law rights.
+The language of the policy must unambiguously alter or remove the employee’s common law rights.

 Any attempt to limit an employee’s entitlement to specific benefits or variable compensation must also be compliant with the minimum notice and severance provisions of the ESA.